Kia, Hyundai owners beware: Cars in Dayton stolen like in viral TikTok videos

 "There have been so many that everything is on back order," she said.

-She said luckily she and her husband have a second car and that she works from home.
+She said luckily she and her husband have a second car and she works from home.

 But she said it's still very inconvenient.